The Manufacturing of Consent Over False Anti-Semitism

 perception alone?
 Racism, like sexism or

 any form of discrimination, is not a subjectivity existing independently of the

 CPS and the State, encouraged of course by Britain’s Zionist lobby is trying to

 do is to distort and decontextualise the findings of the Lawrence Inquiry.
 The Lawrence definition of a racist incident

 was directed at forcing the Police to record the perceptions of the

 victim if s/he though they had been the victims of a racist attack.
 It didn’t therefore mean to say that the

 attack was, automatically to be treated as proven or fact.
 It applied to the Police’s own attitude to a

 possible racist attack in view of their blind disregard of the circumstances of

 Stephen Lawrence’s murder.
-Is it

 seriously suggested that all allegations of rape are to be treated as